ipodao/alldoc/Android/FinalAndroid/Service.md

 };
 ```

-With this ServiceConnection, the client can bind to a service by passing it to bindService().
+With this `ServiceConnection`, the client can bind to a service by passing it to bindService().
 For example:

 ```java
 Intent intent = new Intent(this, LocalService.class);
 bindService(intent, mConnection, Context.BIND_AUTO_CREATE);